What Is Product Data Liquidity?

 Stage 3: Evaluation.
 Remaining candidates are ranked across a multi-dimensional scoring matrix that weighs price, quality indicators (reviews, ratings, certifications), delivery terms, and vendor reliability.
 The agent's scoring model requires structured data for every dimension, missing data points result in penalty scores, not neutral scores.
 This stage takes 1-2 seconds.

 Stage 4: Negotiation.
 The top-ranked vendor receives a structured purchase intent signal.
-If your systems support machine-to-machine negotiation protocols like the v402 Handshake, the agent can negotiate volume pricing, delivery scheduling, and payment terms autonomously.
+If your systems expose machine-readable terms and support agentic transaction standards, checkout via the Agentic Commerce Protocol, settlement via x402, the agent can agree volume pricing, delivery scheduling, and payment terms autonomously.
 If not, the agent either proceeds at the listed price or moves to the next vendor.

 The entire workflow, from discovery to purchase decision, completes in under 5 seconds.
 The margin for error is zero.
 If your product data is not fully liquid at every stage, you are eliminated.